 In other words, the pandemic demonstrated that industry transformation is possible, not detrimental, and what the Barwon team is doing now epitomises that.

 Barwon is building a community electronic medical record system (community EMR): a connected, patient-first, HL7-ready platform on the Salesforce Customer 360 Platform for Health.
-It gives clinicians the tools they need to enroll patients in programs as needed, connect that data and information accordingly, and give real-time visibility to care providers as needed so that everyone involved in the person’s care (including the patient!) can take action as one team.
+It gives clinicians the tools they need to enrol patients in programs as needed, connect that data and information accordingly, and give real-time visibility to care providers as needed so that everyone involved in the person’s care (including the patient!) can take action as one team.

 Here’s how the EMR is designed: